kjellalmgren/pingservices/pingservices-readme.md

 	$ push tetracon/pingservices:2.14
 	$ docker logout

 Tag :2.14 in this case it's just my version number, you can set whatever you want.
-This is just to tag each image in the your repository.
+This is just to tag each image in your repository.

 ## Start the cluster
 By starting all RPi-3 (se picture above).
 The master and each workers.
 SSH into each machine.